Netherlands - Generic Functions for data exchange Implementation Guide

 Sending System The system sending a message or request on behalf of the sending organization

-ServiceRequest A request for service such as diagnostic investigations, treatments, or operations to be performed
+ServiceRequest A request for a service, such as a diagnostic procedure, surgery or other treatment to be performed on a patient

 System Software used by (a) healthcare organization(s), such as an electronic health record or API service